standrewsdigital/digital-pattern-library/ADD-PATTERN.md

         - name: new-feature-2
         ...

+    Each example file should contain Handlebars code to include partial for this pattern and specify the data to populate the partial with.
+You include Handlebars partials in this format:

+        {{> partial-name data-file }}

     So we will create the following files and respective contents.

-    * `src/patterns/new-feature/examples/new-feature1.hbs`
+    * File: `src/patterns/new-feature/examples/new-feature1.hbs`

             {{> new-feature new-feature-1}}

+        This includes the Handlebars partial `new-feature`
+        which maps to the file `src/patterns/new-feature/new-feature.hbs`
-        This is Handlebars code to include the Handlebars partial `new-feature` which maps to the file `src/patterns/new-feature/new-feature.hbs`
+        and populates the partial with the JSON data from `new-feature-1` which maps to the file
-        populate with the data from the object `new-feature1.json`.
-When building the page Assemble will look in `src/patterns/*/data/*.json` for the data to populate the partial with.
+        `src/patterns/new-feature/data/new-feature-1.json`.
+When building the
+        page Assemble (a grunt plugin that generates the HTML files in the documentation) will look in `src/patterns/*/data/*.json` for the data to populate the partial with.
 This will lead us to creating (in the next step) an associated `data/` folder and files.

-    * `src/patterns/new-feature/examples/new-feature2.hbs`
+    * File: `src/patterns/new-feature/examples/new-feature-2.hbs`

             {{> new-feature new-feature-2}}

-        Again, this causes Assemble to look for a file named `new-feature2.json` in the data folders to populate the Handlebars partial `src/patterns/new-feature/new-feature.hbs`.
+        Again, this causes Assemble to look for a file named `new-feature-2.json` in the `data` folder to populate the Handlebars partial.

 8. Create the folder `src/patterns/new-feature/data` and a JSON file to correspond with each example we've defined (in the previous step).

     So we will create the following files and respective contents.

-    * `src/patterns/new-feature/data/new-feature1.json`
+    * `src/patterns/new-feature/data/new-feature-1.json`

             {
                 "first-name": "John",
-                "last-name": "Smith",
+                "last-name": "Smith"
             }

         This JSON code defines the variables that are available to populate the Handlebars partial (`src/patterns/new-feature/new-feature.hbs`).

-    * `src/patterns/new-feature/data/new-feature2.json`
+    * `src/patterns/new-feature/data/new-feature-2.json`

             {
                 "first-name": "Llanfairpwllgwyngyllgogerychwyrndrobwyll",
-                "last-name": " Llantysiliogogogoch",
+                "last-name": "Llantysiliogogogoch"
             }

         The idea is that each example loads different data that configures